-- (A) No development shall occur in any special flood hazard area (SFHA) and known flood prone areas, unless a grading permit for such activity has been issued. - (B) Compliance with the standards in this UDO shall not relieve any person of the independent obligation to comply with all applicable standards and practices established in federal and state law and all other applicable rules, regulations, standards and specifications of the City regarding development within a floodplain.
+- (A) No development shall occur in any special flood hazard area (SFHA) and known flood prone areas, unless a required stormwater management permit per Title 13 (Stormwater) of the Bloomington Municipal Code for such activity has been issued.
+In cases where a stormwater management permit is not required, no development shall occur unless a site development permit has been issued. - (B) Compliance with the standards in this UDO shall not relieve any person of the independent obligation to comply with all applicable standards and practices established in federal and state law and all other applicable rules, regulations, standards and specifications of the City regarding development within a floodplain.